Sasha-Krasnoshchokov/React-App-2/README.md

 # PoC of a Personal Project Management Tool

 **DEMO** [https://easyman.onrender.com/]
-  - you should wait some time while the app connects to the server (refresh page)
+  - you should wait some time (1 - 2 min) while the app connects to the server (refresh page)

 ## Local launch